Paras Chandra Jain

-Paras Chandra Jain (born 20 June 1950) is a former Cabinet Minister of Energy and New & Renewable Energy in Government.
-He represents Ujjain North constituency in Madhya Pradesh Assembly, He is a Member of the Legislative Assembly from same constituency since 1990 to 1998 & 2003 to present.
+Paras Chandra Jain (20 June 1950 – 3 August 2026) was an Indian politician who was a Cabinet Minister of Energy and New & Renewable Energy in Government.
+He represented Ujjain North constituency in Madhya Pradesh Assembly, He was a Member of the Legislative Assembly from same constituency since 1990 to 1998 & 2003.

-He is a senior leader of Bharatiya Janata Party in central India.
+Jain was a senior leader of Bharatiya Janata Party in central India.
 From 2005 to 2013, he has been Minister of State in Madhya Pradesh Government for various departments, including Forest Department, School Education Department, Higher Education Department, Food, Civil Supplies & Consumer Protection Department.
 In December 2013, he was made Cabinet Minister of Department of School Education, and in cabinet reshuffle of 2016 was given responsibility of Energy Ministry.

 Early life and education

-Paras Jain was born in Ujjain to Late Shri Samrathmal Tallera and Shrimati Kailash Bai, his father was a grain merchant.
-He completed his B.Com from Vikram University and joined his father in the food grains’ trade after finishing education.
+Paras Chandra Jain was born in Ujjain on 20 June 1950, to Samrathmal Tallera and Kailash Bai; his father was a grain merchant.
+He completed his B.Com. from Vikram University and joined his father in the food grains’ trade after finishing education.